This guide to using Pisa Centrale station explains how to access the The Leaning Tower and Duomo when arriving in Pisa by train.

 Stopping off at Pisa, in order to see the tower, when travelling between cities is a popular option, hence a near permanently lengthy queue for the left luggage office at Pisa Centrale.

-The station doesn’t have left luggage lockers, you have to deposit a bag with the attendant and in the summer you may have to queue for more than an hour!
+The station doesn’t have left luggage lockers, you have to deposit a bag with the attendant and in the summer you may have to queue for more than 30 minutes.

 There are buses from Pisa Centrale station forecourt to The Leaning Tower and Duomo, but the connections aren’t obvious, due to the lack of information at the bus stop(s).